10 Famous Graphic Designers Whose Work is Art

 Milton Glaser - An Embodiment of American Design

-One of the most celebrated graphic designers in the United States, Martin Glaser has designed many posters, publications and even created architectural designs throughout his long career.
+One of the most celebrated graphic designers in the United States, Milton Glaser has designed many posters, publications and even created architectural designs throughout his long career.
 An embodiment of American graphic design during the latter half of this century, Glaser is the creator of iconic I ♥ NY branding, logos for Target and JetBlue, the opening title sequence to Mad Men, and poster designs for musician Bob Dylan.
 Glaser has transformed what it means to create a powerful, timeless design, emphasizing “the act between seeing and understanding is critical”.
-Immensely creative and articulate, he brought a depth of understanding and conceptual thinking combined with a diverse richness of visual language into his unique body of work.
+Immensely creative and articulate, this famous graphic designer brought a depth of understanding and conceptual thinking combined with a diverse richness of visual language into his unique body of work.

 Featured image: Milton Glaser, via villageprint.com; Left: Mad Man Poster, via edpacheco16.wordpres.com / Right: Mahalia Jackson poster, 1967, via speckyboy.com; I Love NY, via eyeondesign.com